Langley Research Center: History

 Early in 1945, the center expanded to include rocket research, leading to the establishment of a flight station at Wallops Island, Virginia.
 A further expansion of the research program permitted Langley Research Center to orbit payloads, starting with NASA's Explorer 9 balloon satellite in mid-February 1961.
-As rocket research grew, aeronautics research continued to expand and played an important part when the subsonic flight was advanced and supersonic and hypersonic flight were introduced.
+As rocket research grew, aeronautics research continued to expand and played an important part when subsonic flight was advanced and supersonic and hypersonic flight were introduced.

-Langley Research Center can claim many historic firsts, some of which have proven to be revolutionary scientific breakthroughs.
+Langley Research Center claims many historic firsts, some of which have proven to be revolutionary scientific breakthroughs.
 These accomplishments include: Development of the concept of research aircraft leading to supersonic flight, the world's first transonic wind tunnel, training the first crews of astronauts, the Lunar Landing Facility which provides the simulation of lunar gravity, and the Viking program for Mars exploration.
-The center also developed standards for the grooving of aircraft runways based on a previous British design used at Washington National Airport.
+The center also developed standards for the grooving of aircraft runways based on a previous British design used at Ronald Reagan Washington National Airport.
 Grooved runways reduce aquaplaning which permits better grip by aircraft tires in heavy rain.
 This grooving is now the international standard for all runways around the world.

 Langley was also a contender for the site of NASA Mission Control, prior to the eventual selection of Houston, due to Langley's prominence with NASA at the time, the large existing aerospace industry already present in the Hampton Roads region, and the proximity to Washington, D.C.
 The selection of Houston actually took many higher-ups at Langley by surprise and caused some lingering controversy in the surrounding area over the loss and transfer of so many jobs to Houston.
 Though they had lost out on the Manned Spacecraft Center, Langley still played an important role in conducting research and training during the Apollo Program.

+Departments

+Systems Analysis and Concepts Directorate

+The Systems Analysis and Concepts Directorate solves problems associated with aeronautics, exploration, and science by analyzing advanced aerospace system concepts for NASA decision makers and programs.
+The directorate is further broken down into four branches as follows: